-ITContainCvt
+The ITContainCvt interface

 Decomposes an object into C++ base type instances.
 ITContainCvt is used by the ITContainerIter class to extract values from an object.
-ITContainCvt should be used for objects that are naturally represented by base type arrays, such as a point list.
+ITContainCvt is to be used for objects that are naturally represented by base type arrays, such as a point list.